 Discussion

 The primary goal of the present study was to evaluate the acute effect of exposure to negatively valenced or positively valenced media clips on officers’ mood and performance on basic neurocognitive tasks.
-Further, the present study sought to elucidate the views that officers hold about themselves within the context of their occupation and the views that officers hold about the public’s perception of law enforcement the influence of the media on police work, while exploring the influence of personality on both of these factors.
+Further, the present study sought to elucidate the views that officers hold about themselves within the context of their occupation and the views that officers hold about the public’s perception of law enforcement as well as the influence of the media on police work, while exploring the influence of personality on both of these factors.

-Results of the current study did not indicate decrements in performance on neurocognitive tests and mood.
-Improvements following the video manipulation were observed on 3 tests; however, as this pattern was observed in both the positive and negative groups, iimprovements the result of the beneficial influence of exposure to the tasks during baseline testing.
+Results of the current study did not indicate significant decrements in performance on neurocognitive tests and mood.
+Improvements following the video manipulation were observed on 3 tests; however, as this pattern was observed in both the positive and negative groups, it is possible that such improvements are the result of the beneficial influence of exposure to the tasks during baseline testing.
 The three tasks on which participants’ performance improved represent the three most complicated tasks included in the battery, bolstering the likelihood that the demonstrated improvements reflect practice effects—though participants may struggle with those tasks initially, they often have them figured out by the second round of testing.

 Further, mood changes were only observed for the happiness dimension and were equal across group.
 It is important to note that the decrease in levels of happiness detected could simply be an artifact of participating in a research study; testing sessions were roughly 45 minutes long, and it is possible that officers were simply ready to get back to their typical daily routine by the time they reached the post-manipulation mood scale.

 While results did not support the primary hypotheses regarding neurocognitive tasks and mood, the current study did replicate a portion of the findings of Nix and Wolfe (2017) demonstrating that negative publicity inclines officers to perceive police work as more difficult and dangerous.
 Similarly, the present work established correlations between extraversion and professional self-representation, as well as neuroticism and negative publicity scale scores.
-While neither extraversion nor neuroticism had significant when included in the regression models evaluating pre- and post- exposure performance, the correlation between neuroticism and negative publicity is particularly , as it that individuals scoring higher in neuroticism are more likely to be susceptible to negative publicity.
+While neither extraversion nor neuroticism had significant effects when included in the regression models evaluating pre- and post- exposure performance, the correlation between neuroticism and negative publicity is particularly noteworthy, as it suggests that individuals scoring higher in neuroticism are more likely to be susceptible to negative publicity.
+This finding is consistent with a plethora of research suggesting that individuals higher in neuroticism have a heightened sensitivity to negative stimuli (Chan, Goodwin, & Harmer, 2007; Larsen & Ketelaar, 1989, 1991; Matthews & Gilliland, 1999; McCrae & Costa, 1991; Norris, Larsen, & Cacioppo, 2007; Robinson, Ode, Moeller, & Goetz, 2007).
 Furthermore, while professional self-representation did not appear to be related to officer perceptions of negative publicity, research indicating a link between professional self-representation and burnout in other applied settings makes it a promising variable for future studies assessing officer satisfaction and well-being.